ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ### store-api

 Monolithic spring-boot application that exposes a REST API to manage Customers, Products and Orders.
-The data is saved MySQL.
+The data is saved in MySQL.
 This application does not connect directly to Kafka.

 ### store-streams